-How it functions is, of course, the most important part of a refrigerator, but you do have to look at the thing every day, so it should be pretty.
+How it functions is, of course, the most important part of a refrigerator, but you do have to look at the thing every day, so it should be pretty, too.
 White finishes work in white kitchens and bright spaces, but they do show dirt.
 Black is quite popular as well, but it shows fingerprints and smudges unless you opt for a matte finish.

 Exterior finish is another choice that largely comes down to personal preference.
 Appliance manufacturers know that homeowners need a fridge that they can easily wipe clean, and they've all obliged.
 Some may smudge more easily than others, but none are difficult to care for.